tgrecojr/agentrunner/docs/05-validation.md

 ---

 **The specification is validated and ready for implementation.
 All requirements are traceable to implementation tasks with 100% coverage.
-Monitoring simplified to structured logging with trace IDs for faster initial delivery.**
+Pluggable LLM provider architecture enables flexible model selection, and basic structured logging with trace IDs provides sufficient observability for initial deployment.**